 Houghton Park and Ride/Play

 The Houghton Park and Ride was purchased by the City of Kirkland in early 2024 for recreational use.
 Temporary recreation improvements were added to transform the site into the Houghton Park and Play while the City evaluated long-term uses of the site.
-Learn more about the Seattle Kraken Iceplex and Kirkland Community Center.
-All added features will be removed in 2026.
+Parking is available on the site and there are limited restroom facilities.
+Please enter the site from NE 70th place.

-The City is committed to relocating the Park and Play temporary features so the community can continue to enjoy them.
+The City is committed to relocating the temporary Park and Play features so the community can continue to enjoy them.
+Here are the current plans:

 Community Gardens (Pea Patches)